Back: Ryunosuke, Mako, Chiaki. Front: Genta, Takeru, and Kotoha.

 Foreshadowing: As shocking as Act 44's revelation seems, the reveal was foreshadowed as early as Act 6note When the Ayakashi called Takeru a "liar", possibly as early as Act 1note Ryunosuke: "I had no idea you were a lady, my lord!", and has been debated within the fandom for quite some time.
 The idea that the true lord is a lady, though, was not as expected.

 A further hint is given when you pay close attention to the stories of what happened the night of Dokoku's raid on the Shiba manor: Takeru's father died right after giving him the Origami inside a burning building, riddled with arrows in his back.
-However, it is clearly shown in another flashback that the Shiba head fell in battle after casting the sealing character on Dokoku.
+However, it is clearly shown in another flashback that the Shiba head fell in battle after casting the sealing character on Dokoku. note In other words, Takeru's father and the previous Shiba head are not the same person.

 Get a Hold of Yourself, Man!: Chiaki to Takeru in Act 47.
 In a bit of twist of its usual application, Takeru dodges the first punch, causing Chiaki to hold Takeru in place before delivering a second one.